orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 - **Explain the goal, not the movement.** Let players find *how* to achieve it.
 - **Observe and adapt.** The environment gives you the feedback — not the drill diagram.

-As coach George Vaz put it in *The Transforming Basketball Podcast* (EP 132, 2025):
+As coach George Vaz put it in [The Transforming Basketball Podcast, EP 132 (2025)](https://open.spotify.com/episode/5KLyAcpIUifmKjFFk7VBYW):
-> “Instead of overloading players with explanations, build environments that make the behaviors part of the game.”
+> Instead of overloading players with explanations, build environments that make the behaviors part of the game.

 ---